Learning Graph ARMA Processes from Time-Vertex Spectra: EXPERIMENTAL RESULTS

 \subsubsection{Sensitivity to weight parameters}

-We lastly examine the sensitivity of JS-ARMA to the weight parameters $\muA$ and $\muB$ of the objective function.
-We conduct the experiment on the COVID-19 pandemic data set described in Section \ref{ssec_exp_realdata}, which consists of the number of daily new cases reported on the graph of European countries.
-In each repetition of the experiment, an ARMA process model of order $P=2$, $K=0$, $Q=1$, $M=1$ is learnt from partially observed process realizations with varying $(\muA, \muB)$ combinations, and the missing entries of the realizations are computed via MMSE estimation as explained in Sec.~\ref{ssec_lmmse_estimate}.
+We next examine the sensitivity of JS-ARMA to the weight parameters $\muA$ and $\muB$ of the objective function.
+We conduct the experiment on the COVID-19 pandemic data set\footnote{A real data set is preferred in this experiment, since synthetic data largely adheres to the assumed graph ARMA model and the algorithm naturally tends to learn rank-1 $\Amat$ and $\Bmat$ matrices even at very small $\muA$ and $\muB$ values.} described in Section \ref{ssec_exp_realdata}, which consists of the number of daily new COVID-19 cases reported on the graph of European countries.
+In each repetition of the experiment, an ARMA process model of order $P=2$, $K=0$, $Q=1$, $M=1$ is learnt from partially observed process realizations with varying $(\muA, \muB)$ combinations, and the missing entries of the realizations are computed via MMSE estimation as explained in Section \ref{ssec_lmmse_estimate}.
 The normalized mean errors of the estimates of the missing process observations are computed as

-where ${\bar z}^l$ and $({\bar z}^l)^*$ denote respectively the missing observations and their estimates in \eqref{eq_lmmse_est_z}.
+where ${\bar \zSignal}^l$ and $({\bar \zSignal}^l)^\est$ denote respectively the missing observations and their estimates in \eqref{eq_lmmse_est_z}.
 The NME values are reported in Table \ref{parameter_sensitivity} for different $(\muA, \muB)$ combinations, which are averaged over $18$ repetitions of the experiment with different random selections of the missing observations and over a range of missing observation ratios varying between 10\% and 80\%.
-We first observe that setting $\muA$ and $\muB$ to 0 or too small values results in very high estimation errors, which serves as an ablation study, justifying the presence of the $\tr(A)$ and $\tr(B)$ terms in the objective function in \eqref{eq_opt_AB_v5}.
-Although the minimum NME of $0.17$ is attained at relatively high values of $\muA$, the intervals $\muB \in [10,100]$, $\muA \in [0.001, 0.1]$ define a safe region that provides stable estimation performance.
+We first observe that setting $\muA$ and $\muB$ to 0 or too small values results in very high estimation errors, which serves as an ablation study for the $\tr(\Amat)$ and $\tr(\Bmat)$ terms in the objective function in \eqref{eq_opt_AB_v5}.
+Although the minimum NME of $0.17$ is attained at relatively high values of $\muA$, the intervals $\muB \in [10,100]$, $\muA \in [0.001, 0.1]$ define a safe region that provides stable estimation performance, offering a suitable trade-off between fitting the model to the initially estimated spectrum and ensuring the low-rank structures of the $\Amat$ and $\Bmat$ matrices.
 The results on other data sets have led to similar conclusions as well, which are skipped here for brevity.